JeffreyChan0913/EYE/Advance/0901/README.md

 Approach 1:

 Physically add all the lower case alphabets a to z into the array.
-When we want the location, we just search it and retrieve its index that has to be our value.
+When we want a particular value's location, we just search it and retrieve its index that has to be our value. such approach is $O(n)$ where n is the length of the alphabet.

 So our function is : $h(x) \mapsto \text{ }  y \text{ }  | \text{ }  x \in \text{alphabet}, \text{ } y \in \{1,\dots,26\}$